• Skip to primary navigation

 collage of two pictures of adding sugar and spices to peaches and making peach compote in a pot.

-Yes, peach compote can be made in advance and stored in the refrigerator.
+The nectarine compote can be made in advance and stored in the refrigerator.
 Allow it to cool completely before transferring it to an airtight container.

-• You can make a larger batch of compote and keep it in the refrigerator in an airtight container.
+You can make a larger batch of compote and keep it in an airtight container in the refrigerator.
 This way, you will have something to add to your breakfast, for instance, for several days.
+It will keep well for up to one week.

-• You can reheat it or serve it directly from the fridge.
+Reheat it or serve it directly from the fridge.

-• Freeze the compote for up to 3 months.
+Freeze the compote for up to 3 months.

-How to serve compote?
+What to serve with compote?

 • a staple of german waffles sprinkled with powderes sugar on a small plate.